gordon-cs/gordon-360-api/docs/Database.md

    - <img width="275" alt="image" src="https://github.com/gordon-cs/gordon-360-api/assets/78386128/5d60e742-9496-424b-8a7e-674c51281a74">

    - At this point is is very important to note the changes that you expect and to revert all unexpected changes
-   - This is in exception to:
+   - Only keep these changes:
      - your expected changes
      - `CCTContext.cs`
      - `efpt.[database name].config.json`